Azure/DevOps-Self-Hosted/docs/wiki/Creating images with the Azure Image Builder.md

 - `location`: The location to store deployment metadata in.
 This variable is also used as a default location to deploy into, if no location is provided in the parameter files.

 ### Parameters
-Next, we have two deployment files, `imageInfra.bicep` & `imageTemplate.bicep` that correspond to the two phases in the deployment: Deploy all infrastructure components & build the image.
+Next, we have one deployment file, `image.bicep` that hosts to the two phases in the deployment: Deploy all infrastructure components & build the image.

-Each file comes with out-of-the box parameters that you can use aside from a few noteworthy exceptions:
+The file comes with out-of-the box parameters that you can use aside from a few noteworthy exceptions:
 - Update any name of a resource that is deployed and must be globally unique (for example storage accounts).
-- Update any reference to the a resource accordingly.
-For example, the storage account you specify in the `imageInfra.bicep` parameter file should be the same you then reference in the `imageTemplate.bicep`'s `imageTemplateCustomizationSteps` parameter.

 > **Note:** To keep the parameter files as simple as possible, all values that don't necessarily need you attention are hardcoded as default values in the corresponding template files.
 To get an overview about these 'defaults', you can simply navigate from the parameter file to the linked template.